devtron-labs/devtron-documentation/k8s-dashboard/db-docs/deploy-chart/examples/README.md

 # Examples

-This Documentation guides you to Deploy different Helm Charts available on Devtron.
+This documentation helps you deploy a few Helm Charts available on Devtron.

 **Parts of Documentation**